-Description of the Davis Vantage Vue Weather Station.
+Description of the Davis Instruments Vantage Vue 6250 Weather Station.

 The new Davis Vantage Vue weather station combines Davis’ legendary accuracy and rugged durability into a compact station.
 It’s very easy to set up and use (see the video below).
 The Davis Vantage Vue includes a sleek but tough outdoor sensor array and the distinctive LCD console.
 Its unique Weather Center function provides additional information on each weather variable being measured.

 In addition, Davis has made Vantage Vue radio-compatible with the flagship Vantage Pro2 stations so you can mix-and-match most components.
 This is a fantastic feature because sometimes a mix of sensors will give you better coverage, or you may have old sensors lying around that you’d still like to use.

 Home weather watching and gardening.
 The Vantage Vue is ideal for this, allowing you to measure the microclimates in your garden.